jaz303/CSDL2.swift/README.md

 # CSDL2.swift

 A minimal set of headers to enable usage of SDL2 in Swift.
+Most of the work here is done by LLVM's awesome C integration.

+The code needed to use these bindings is ugly; for a cleaner, more "Swift-like" interface to SDL2 functionality, check out [SDL2.swift](https://github.com/jaz303/SDL2.swift) (work in progress) which builds upon these bindings.

+## Usage notes

+SDL uses `enum` and integers interchangably; as far as I can tell this isn't compatible with Swift's C interop.
+As a workaround, corresponding `#define`s have been generated for each `enum` value, prefixed with `K_`.
+Static `#defines` are also generated for values defined by complex macros, such as `SDL_WINDOWPOS_UNDEFINED`.
+A full list of generated constants can be found in `SDL2_generated_constants.h`.

 ## Example